National Geographic Unique Lodges of the World

 The Life Center / Butterflies

-After breakfast we hiked with Lizardo down to Mashpi Lodge’s aptly-named Life Center.
+After breakfast, we hiked with Lizardo down to Mashpi Lodge’s aptly-named Life Center.
 We started with a butterfly expert walking us through the entire process of becoming a butterfly, from brand new eggs to caterpillars to pupae/chrysalises to butterflies.
 The kids were even able to touch several of the insects in various states.
 Then we headed into the butterfly enclosure where a dozen types of butterflies were flying all around and landing on us.
-After that we did more bird watching from the observation deck and walked around a little.
-An easy but educational morning.
+After that, we did more bird watching from the observation deck and walked around a little.
+An easy but educational morning learning more about Ecuador’s cloud forest.

 Night Walk Two